nluka/Ctructure/README.md

 ### Printing

+Printing is the process of using data that the `lexer` has handed off to create a formatted string, which is then used in the `file-writting` process.

+The printer formats each token based on the following:
+1. Type.
+The printer uses a map (`tokenTypeToValueMap`) for keywords, preprocessors, operators, and special types to get the tokens 'value'.
+When the file must be read to gather its value, the token's start index and the token's last index (`tokenFindLastIndex`) is used to slice it's value from the file's contents.
+2. Context.
+Context is set as the printer goes through each token's type.
+Context can be set to a `PrinterCategory` or to a `TokenType`.
+Each type may have a large or small impact on context, and it's formatting may be influenced heavily or not at all by context.
+When there are parentheses, braces, or brackets, context is stored in a `Stack` so that it can be retrieved later.
+3. Overflow.
+Overflow is determined in `checkForLineOverflow`.
+This is mostly checked for with parentheses, brackets, and arrays.
+If a line exceeds the set character limit, the line will be broken up at appropriate points.

 ### File-writing

 Once a formatted string has been created by the `printer`, it is used to override the input file and thus the formatted process is complete.